‘Why are we here?’ 4 takeaways from the Fla. special session.

 “Why are we here?”
 Burgess asked during the lengthy debate.
 “The problem we’re addressing today was not caused by us, it was caused by Washington.”

-The state needs to stand up to the Biden administration’s vaccine mandates for federal workers and others as a matter of individual freedom, he stressed.
+The state needs to stand up to the Biden administration’s vaccination mandates for federal workers and others as a matter of individual freedom, he stressed.

 “We’re fighting on multiple fronts,” he said.
-“We’re the third largest state, we’re the bellwether state, we’re really a microcosm of the nation standing up to say to the federal government, this is not okay, we’re not going to let you do this.”
+“We’re the third-largest state, we’re the bellwether state, we’re really a microcosm of the nation standing up to say to the federal government, ‘This is not okay, we’re not going to let you do this.’”

-There was some talk of states’ rights — a disturbing echo from another time for Rep. Geraldine Thompson (D).
+There was some talk of states’ rights — a disturbing echo from another time for state Rep. Geraldine Thompson (D).

 “We’ve heard about federal overreach before.
 The state of Florida seceded from the union over that.
 Let us not repeat the past,” she said.

-“Basement Boy” and fealty to the governor
+‘Basement Boy’ and fealty to the governor

-Republicans backed most of what DeSantis wanted — though some of his demands, including stripping businesses of covid liability protection, never made it into the bills.
+Republicans backed most of what DeSantis wanted — though some of his demands, including stripping businesses of covid-19 liability protection, never made it into the bills.

 But at least one member of the governor’s party felt the legislation didn’t go far enough.

-“It’s about 25 percent of what I want,” said Rep. Anthony Sabatini, who has already announced his campaign for Congress.
+“It’s about 25 percent of what I want,” said state Rep. Anthony Sabatini (R), who has already announced his campaign for Congress.

-Sabatini had demanded a special session to ban vaccine and mask mandates in August, months before DeSantis raised the idea and during a time when Florida was enduring the deadliest phase of the pandemic to date.
+Sabatini had demanded a special session to ban vaccination and mask mandates in August, months before DeSantis raised the idea and during a time when Florida was enduring the deadliest phase of the pandemic to date.

 But he lost credibility with other Republicans when he started calling party leaders names.
 Those earned Sabatini a distant, windowless office in the basement of the Capitol and the taunt of “Basement Boy” among some of his colleagues.
-On Wednesday, he was shouted down on the House floor when he called President Biden “a tyrant.”
+On Wednesday, he was shouted down on the House floor when he called Biden “a tyrant.”

-Rep. Fentrice Driskell (D) said Florida Republicans are in lockstep with DeSantis in public, even if they disagree with him in private.
+State Rep. Fentrice Driskell (D) said Florida Republicans are in lockstep with DeSantis in public, even if they disagree with him in private.
 “They don’t have the courage of their convictions,” she said.

 DeSantis never appeared in the Capitol during the session.